Sohil75/Sohil75/README.md

 - 👋 Hi, I’m @Sohil75
 - 👀 I’m interested in coding and debuging
-- 🌱 I’m currently learning java
+- 🌱 I’m currently in the learning path of FullStack Development
 - 💞️ I’m looking to collaborate on making project using java and my sql
 - 📫 you can reach me on my email mdsohil1802@gmail.com